polhenarejos/acme_email/README.md

 2. This authenticator works with "normal" email accounts and does not support OAuth login (e.g., Gmail).
 3. The ACME messages are retrieved from the INBOX.
 Ensure correct spam filtering or pre-filtering rules are in place.
 4. If issues arise, consider using the interactive authenticator.
-5. older OS'es might give this error and there is a solution:
-'When a MacBook does not accept the password for a .p12 certificate (resulting in a "MAC verification failed" or "wrong password" error), it is frequently due to incompatibilities between modern OpenSSL versions (3.x) and Apple's security framework, or issues with special characters.

-If the certificate was created using OpenSSL 3.0 or higher, it uses encryption algorithms (like AES-256) that older macOS versions or native tools cannot read, even with the correct password.
-Fix: Regenerate the .p12 file using the -legacy flag in your OpenSSL command:'

-If the process is successful, the ACME server will grant the request and issue a certificate.
-The certificate will be downloaded automatically and stored in a PKCS12 container, which includes the private key.
-It's highly recommended to protect the PKCS12 container with a passphrase.
-You can specify the passphrase using `--passphrase <the_passphrase>` to automate the process.

 #### Using MAPI/Outlook authenticator
 With this authenticator, no login and password are provided in the CLI since it uses Outlook client to manage the account.
 This authenticator works with OAuth email providers.